Joe Bruechner

 This isn't a demo or a side project that collects dust.
 I use it daily on Atticus AI.
 When I'm not at my computer and I know there was an issue, I just drop a comment from my phone for Claude Code to take a look, and I have a synopsis or even a PR in 5 to 10 minutes.

-The entire integration layer — webhook server, session management, result streaming — runs in production for $11/month on a single VPS.
+The whole integration layer (webhook server, session management, result streaming) runs in production for $11/month on a single VPS.

 Comparable SaaS solutions charge $50–200/mo for what amounts to a webhook wrapper.